cucapra/opal/docs/opal.md

 Service providers can write OPAL libraries to expose their data inside the OPAL universe.
 This works by extending OPAL’s collection type with hooks for each possible operation on the collection.
 Collections support addition and deletion by default, but providers can also add custom operation types---for example, our calendar source supports an in-place modification operation.
 When hypothetical operations reach the non-hypothetical top-level world, OPAL "unspools" the hypothetical operations and invokes the library’s hooks.

+~TODO
-[Adrian: That paragraph is still pretty messy and vague, and it might belong somewhere else.]
+Adrian: That paragraph is still pretty messy and vague, and it might belong somewhere else.
+~

 # Programing